isamu-isozaki/teamai_test/product/index.html.md

 For example, when someone involved in sales asks you about upcoming issues in a particular area, you would respond with:

-- a clear overview of what is coming (link to the single source of truth)
+- a clear overview of what is coming (link to the single source of truth/index.html.md)
 - how that relates to the customer's request
 - that this is flexible and we are interested in hearing more from the customer
 - if necessary: a suggestion to discuss this directly with the customer